italia-opensource/italiaopensource.com/website/src/pages/contributors/developers.md

 # Developers contributing to Italia Open-Source

-## Why contribute

-### Become Italia Open-Source’s Member
+**Become Italia Open-Source’s Member**.
 Have you always dreamed of being part of an open, free and transparent tech community? **Italia Open-Source is THE place to be**!

 In the world of open source development, there is finally a **new opportunity for you** and all the italian devs out there to leave a real mark in the Italian tech scene.
-By **actively contributing to Italia Open-Source**, you will not only gain visibility, but you will also play a crucial role in creating a virtual community **where sharing your ideas, teaming up on projects, and spreading the knowledge** isn't just encouraged – **it's the whole point**.
+By **actively contributing to Italia Open-Source**, you will not only gain visibility, but you will also play a crucial role in creating a community **where sharing your ideas, teaming up on projects, and spreading the knowledge** isn't just encouraged – **it's the whole point**.

 Whether you want to launch your project, give it a boost or just feel part of an open and free community, this is the right place to **unleash your passion**!